U.S. sanctions Nicaragua police force over 'violent repression'

 The Nicaraguan government has called previous U.S. sanctions on officials, including Ortega’s wife, Rosario Murillo, who is also the country’s vice president, a continuation of “imperial” designs on the small Central American country.

-Reporting by Daphne Psaledakis and Lisa Lambert; Editing by Mary Milliken and Leslie Adler
+Reporting by Daphne Psaledakis and Lisa Lambert; Editing by Mary Milliken, Leslie Adler and Daniel Wallis